I want to have fun & do good.

 It's all bullshit.

-Art & creativity are different creatures.
+Being creative and being an artist are different creatures.
 You can be athletic without being a professional athlete, right?
 So why do we make this mistake when it comes to being creative?
 Why do we deny our adult selves the same joy a box of 64 color crayons brought us when we were little?

 Think about something you do well.
 Big or small.